wmcbrine/wmcbrine.github.io/mmail/snaps2.md

 the terminal, but of the corresponding entry in the terminfo database -- you can sometimes edit that to fix the problem.
 In other cases, changing the font can help.
-Anyway, the "lowest common denominator" MultiMail display looks something like this (contributed by Alan Zisman -- click for full-size version):
+Anyway, the "lowest common denominator" MultiMail display looks something like this (contributed by Alan Zisman):

 ![](mm/darwin.jpg)
 MultiMail running under Macintosh OS X, aka Darwin